UKPLab/semeval2017-scienceie/README.md

+# EELECTION at SemEval-2017 Task 10: Ensemble of nEural Learners for kEyphrase ClassificaTION
-# SemEval 2017 Task 10: ScienceIE - Extracting Keyphrases and Relations from Scientific Publications
+## SemEval 2017 Task 10: ScienceIE - Extracting Keyphrases and Relations from Scientific Publications.

 This repository contains the code needed to reproduce our results for the shared task [ScienceIE] [science-ie] reported in Eger et al., *EELECTION at SemEval-2017 Task 10: Ensemble of nEural Learners for kEyphrase ClassificaTION*.

 Please cite the paper as: